crytic/building-secure-contracts/program-analysis/echidna/Exercise-6.md

 ## Setup

 1. Follow the instructions on the [Damn Vulnerable DeFi CTF][ctf] page, namely:
-    - clone the repo, and
+    - clone the repo via `git clone https://github.com/tinchoabbate/damn-vulnerable-defi -b v2.0.0`, and
-    - install the dependencies.
+    - install the dependencies via `yarn install`.
 2. To run Echidna on these contracts you must comment out the `dependencyCompiler` section in `hardhat.config.js`.
 Otherwise, the project will not compile with [`crytic-compile`](https://github.com/crytic/crytic-compile).
 See the example provided [here](./exercises/exercise6/example.hardhat.config.ts).
 3. Create a contract called `TestNaiveReceiverEchidna` in the `contracts/naive-receiver` directory.
 4. Analyze the `before` function in `test/naive-receiver/naive-receiver.challenge.js` to identify what initial setup needs to be done.